Ndakaini Half Marathon

 Distance 21km, 10km and 5km

 Type Road Race

 Duration 2-3 hours

-For recreational runners, the hills, river crossings, and forests along the Ndakaini Half Marathon course make this race a uniquely enjoyable experience.
-Its beautifully green surroundings and views of the blue waters of the Dam make it so pleasantly different from any other run in the city, while the challenging hills are hard to resist taking on.
+For recreational runners, the steep hills, river crossings, and forests along the Ndakaini Half Marathon course make this race a uniquely enjoyable experience.
+Its beautifully green surroundings and views of the blue waters of the Dam make it so pleasantly different from any other race in the city, while the challenging hills are hard to resist taking on.